rodolforani/TNN_landslide_GESHAP/README.md

 - ATTENTION: set inference false for the training phase, and true after for the predictions.
 - Run TransformerModels.ipynb for train the model
 ## 2. Testing
+- Set Inference in true in params and then run EvalBenchmark.ipnb